-In this article, the authors review developments in neurodegeneration and brain iron accumulation (NBIA).
+In this article, the author reviews developments in neurodegeneration and brain iron accumulation (NBIA).
 The previous extensive contributions of Schiffmann and Swaiman regarding neurodegeneration and brain iron accumulation (formerly known as Hallervorden-Spatz syndrome) and the childhood differential diagnosis have been extended to adults by genetic studies of pantothenate kinase 2 (PANK2).
 Phenotypes of PANK2 are variable, with many later onset cases and/or others with slower progression due to differences in inherited kinase function.
 Several other additional uncommon inherited diseases affecting brain iron metabolism have been discovered in addition to PANK2, which are also associated with brain iron accumulation: PLA2G6 associated neurodegeneration, neuroferritinopathy, and aceruloplasminemia.
 Much smaller amounts of iron accumulation have also been associated with neurodegenerative disorders such as Alzheimer disease, Parkinson disease, and multiple sclerosis.
 Neurodegeneration with brain iron accumulation may encompass a larger number of disorders.

 Historical note and terminology